-Patient 1 A 20-year-old college athlete from Brigham Young University is scheduled to undergo an elective ACL repair.
-Nonsmoker, nondrinker, no medications, BMI 23.
+A 20-year-old college athlete from Brigham Young University is scheduled to undergo an elective ACL repair.
+Non-smoker, nondrinker, no medications, BMI 23.
 This patient would be assigned ASAPS Class 1.

 Enhancing Healthcare Team Outcomes

-All healthcare workers involved in anesthesia or procedures that require anesthesia should have some basic understanding of the ASA classification.
+All healthcare workers on the interprofessional healthcare team involved in anesthesia or procedures requiring anesthesia should have some basic understanding of the ASA classification.
 The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient’s physiological status that can help predict operative risk.
+[Level 5]